-VarageSale is an app that was created by a mom on maternity leave who wanted to improve online garage sales in order to better improve user experience.
+VarageSale is an app created by a mom on maternity leave who wanted to improve online garage sales to improve user experience.

 One interesting thing about VarageSale is that each area group has community administrators who are responsible for managing the group.

-VarageSale is free; it won’t cost you a dime to sell on the site.
-When you post an item and someone wants it, they’ll send you a notification so you can place the item on reserve.
+VarageSale is free; selling on the site won’t cost you a dime.
+When you post an item, and someone wants it, they’ll send you a notification so you can place the item on reserve.